 Bunions may develop due to unbalanced pressure on your feet that eventually leads to instability in your big toe joint.
 Though bunions can run in families and are most common in women, other factors may also increase your risk of bunions, including:

-Dr. Schoenhaus can typically diagnose bunions with a visual examination.
-She will likely ask you about the severity and location of your pain while also inspecting for signs of redness, swelling and a restricted range of motion.
+Dr. Jason Gold can typically diagnose bunions with a visual examination.
+He will likely ask you about the severity and location of your pain while also inspecting for signs of redness, swelling and a restricted range of motion.
 An x-ray may also be used for an in-depth view of your bunion and its causes.

 Though some bunions do not produce serious symptoms and may be treated with conservative means like orthotics and roomy shoes, surgical intervention is the only way to truly correct the bony deformity of a bunion.
 At your visit, x-rays will be taken to determine the extent of the deformity and the exact procedure that would be required to correct it.